yusufyasar13/mystery-number/README.md

     10) If you use up all your guess rights without guessing the correct number, the game is over.
 You can choose to play again or exit.

+- **Red**: Digits that are incorrect and not present in the actual number.
+- **Blue**: Digits that are correct but not in the correct position.
+- **Dark Green**: Digits that are correct and in the correct position.